mik90/twitter-analyzer/README.md

 #### Todo
-- Have some way to verify any of my measurements are actually valid
-- Strip symbols and spaces when finding most common words
+- Remove articles and other common words